Compromise, Don't Optimize: Generalizing Perfect Bayesian Equilibrium to Allow for Ambiguity: Examples

 \subsection{Cournot Duopoly with Unknown Demand}

 We investigate how two firms compete in quantities when neither firm knows the demand.

 There are two firms that produce a homogeneous good.
 For clarity of exposition, we assume that there are no costs of production.
 Each firm $i=1,2$ chooses a number of units $q_i\ge 0$ to produce.
 Choices are made simultaneously.
-The firms face an inverse demand function given by $P(q_1+q_2)$.
-Each firm $i$'s profit is given by
+The firms face an inverse demand function $P(q_1+q_2)$.
+Firm $i$'s profit is given by

-Neither firm knows the inverse demand $P$, they only know a set that contains $P$.
+Neither firm knows the inverse demand $P$, but they know that it belongs to a set $\mathcal P$ given as follows.
 Let